What Happens When A Breakup Becomes Depression?

 Advertisement

 And that definitely indicates you could use some professional support.
 If you're someone who has experienced depression in the past, it's likely you're already in therapy or know when and how to get back into it.
-However, if this is the first time you've considered counseling, finding a therapist can be a daunting process — check out our quick-and-dirty guide over here.
+However, if this is the first time you've considered counselling, finding a therapist can be a daunting process.

 Keeping a journal of positive things that have happened to you every day — including everything from a great latte to a fascinating article you read — is another way to keep yourself from falling into a negative thought pattern, says Dr. Brustein.
 But he also cautions against jumping into a new relationship right away: Although you might be hungry for companionship, it's in these vulnerable moments when we tend to end up with someone who really isn't right for us.